manoa-grindz/manoa-grindz.github.io/index.md

 #### JSDoc

-BowFolios supports documentation generation with [JSDoc](http://usejsdoc.org/).
+Manoa Grindz supports documentation generation with [JSDoc](http://usejsdoc.org/).
 The package.json file defines a script called jsdoc that runs JSDoc over the source files and outputs html to the ../../bowfolio.github.io/jsdoc directory.
-When committed, the index.html file providing an overview of all the documentation generate at that point in time is available at [http://bowfolios.github.io/jsdocs](https://bowfolios.github.io/jsdocs/).
+When committed, the index.html file providing an overview of all the documentation generate at that point in time is available at [http://manoa-grindz.github.io/jsdocs](https://manoa-grindz.github.io/jsdocs/).